Men's Engagement Programme

 Special insight from Ghulam Rabi, a men's engagement programme graduate from Afghanistan.

 In order to help women to break through the stereotypes that limit their opportunities, we work with men to challenge discrimination and help them become allies in the fight for gender equality.
-Since 2002, we have worked with almost 30,000 men through our Men's Engagement Programme.
+Since 2002, we have worked with over 52,809 men through our Men's Engagement Programme.